Skip to main content

 Marketing vs. Manufacturing Authorisation Holder

-When EMVO uses the abbreviation MAH, we ONLY use it in relation to Marketing Authorisation Holders.
+When EMVO uses the abbreviation MAH, it only refers to Marketing Authorisation Holders.

-Manufacturing Authorisation Holder Both the manufacturing of pharmaceuticals according to the requirements of its marketing authorization and the repackaging of finished goods (which is the activity of parallel distribution) are subject to GMP rules and require a manufacturing authorisation.
-Both types of company are thus connected to the EU Hub but using different interfaces.
+Both the manufacturing of pharmaceuticals in line with the requirements of their marketing authorisation and the repackaging of finished goods (which is part of parallel distribution) fall under GMP requirements and therefore require a manufacturing authorisation.
+As a result, both types of companies are connected to the EU Hub, but using different interfaces.

-The FMD correspondingly speaks of "manufacturing authorisation holders" when it means on the one hand marketing authorisation holders and on the other parallel distributors.
-Parallel distributors connect to the EU Hub, comparable to the other original pack manufacturers as they place “new” repackaged medicinal products on the market.
+Accordingly, the FMD uses the term “manufacturing authorisation holders” to refer, on the one hand, to marketing authorisation holders and, on the other hand, to parallel distributors.
+Parallel distributors connect to the EU Hub, comparable to the other original pack manufacturers, as they place “new” repackaged medicinal products on the market.

 Did this answer your question?